 This 350-year-old building with its masterpiece of a roof is the official ceremonial hall of the University of Oxford.
 It was the first major design completed by architect Sir Christopher Wren who also designed St Paul’s Cathedral in London.
 Impressive from the outside with its funny ‘Emporer Head’ sculptures, step inside to be truly astounded and admire both the painted ceiling and the 360-degree panoramic views from the Cupola.

 Admission: £3.80 (£8 guided tour)

 Opening hours: 10 am-4 pm unless in use by the University

 The Eagle and Child Pub

-Otherwise known as ‘The Bird and Baby’, end your day of sightseeing at this historical pub, a regular meeting place during the 1930s and 1940s of J.R.R Tolkien, C.S Lewis, and friends who together were nicknamed ‘The Inklings’.
+Otherwise known as ‘The Bird and Baby’, end your day of sightseeing at one of London’s most famous pubs, a regular meeting place during the 1930s and 1940s of J.R.R Tolkien, C.S Lewis, and friends who together were nicknamed ‘The Inklings’.
 Whether you just want a pint or stay for food, step inside to see the memorabilia hanging on the walls but breathe in, it’s tiny!
 Who knows, maybe you’ll be inspired to pen your own fantasy novel!

 Opening hours: Monday-Saturday 11 am-11 pm, Sunday noon-10.30pm